-- Inability or unwillingness to acquire and integrate professional standards into one's repertoire of professional behavior - Inability to acquire professional skills and reach an accepted level of competency - Inability to control personal stress, psychological dysfunction, or emotional reactions that may affect professional or social functioning - Relational and boundary-setting traits or enduring behaviors that interfere with the establishment and maintenance of healthy relationships within or beyond PSI

-Failure to demonstrate competence is defined as a lack of demonstrated skills or ability, including, without limitation, deficiencies in professional conduct, deficient interpersonal skills, academic deficiency, failure to fulfill academic requirements, neglect, repeated absenteeism, and/or similar behaviors.
+- Inability or unwillingness to acquire and integrate professional standards into one's repertoire of professional behavior - Inability to acquire professional skills and reach an accepted level of competency - Inability to control personal stress, psychological dysfunction, or emotional reactions that may affect professional or social functioning - Relational and boundary-setting traits or enduring behaviors that interfere with the establishment and maintenance of healthy relationships within or beyond PSI in professional conduct, deficient interpersonal skills, academic deficiency, failure to fulfill academic requirements, neglect, repeated absenteeism, and/or similar behaviors.
 Failure to demonstrate competence includes but is not limited to students providing professional services beyond their current level of competence.